openlibhums/memory-alpha/content/pages/support/plugins/imports-reviewers.md

 # Reviewer import

-The Reviewer import tool allows you to create reviewer accounts by uploading a CSV (Comma Seperated Value) file.
+The Reviewer import tool allows you to create reviewer accounts by uploading a CSV (Comma-separated values) file.

 > [!WARNING]
 > This importer is site specific.
-You should be accessing the import tool
+You must access the import tool
 > from the press or journal you want it import the reviewers into.

 To import reviewer accounts: